random-geek/MapEditr/Manual.md

 Usage: `clone --p1 x y z --p2 x y z --offset x y z`

-Clone (copy) the given area to a new location.
+Clone (copy) a given area to a new location.

 Arguments:

-- `--p1, --p2`: Area to copy from.
+- `--p1, --p2`: Area to clone.
-- `--offset`: Offset to shift the area by.
-For example, to copy an area 50 nodes upward (positive Y direction), use `--offset 0 50 0`.
+- `--offset`: Vector to shift the area by.
+For example, to copy an area 50 nodes downward (negative Y direction), use `--offset 0 -50 0`.
+Directions may be determined using Minetest's F5 debug menu.

 This command copies nodes, param1, param2, and metadata.
-Nothing will be copied into mapblocks that are not yet generated.
+Nothing will be copied from or into mapblocks that are not yet generated.

 ### deleteblocks